q2a/q2a.github.io/addons/index.md

 *   [Admin Plus Plugin](https://github.com/NoahY/q2a-admin-plus) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Extends the admin area by allowing PHP commands to be executed.
 (Use with caution!)
 *   [Categorization Plugin](https://github.com/NoahY/q2a-cat) by [NoahY](http://www.question2answer.org/qa/user/NoahY).
 Allows individual categorization of uncategorized posts via the categories admin panel.
+*   [Change Post Owner](https://github.com/q2apro/q2apro-change-post-owner/) by [q2apro.com](http://www.q2apro.com/).
+Allows the author of a post to be changed, or to make it anonymous.
 *   [Convert Comment to Answer](https://github.com/q2apro/q2apro-comment-to-answer) by [q2apro.com](http://www.q2apro.com/).
 Convert a comment to an answer, optionally move the succeeding comments.
 *   [Database Backup/Restore](https://github.com/KrzysztofKielce/q2a-backup) by [Krzysztof Kielce](http://www.question2answer.org/qa/user/Krzysztof+Kielce).
 An admin tool for one-click backup and restore of the Q2A instance or entire database.
 *   [Delete Hidden Posts](https://github.com/amiyasahu/q2a-delete-hidden-posts) by [Amiya Sahu](http://amiyasahu.com/).
 Enables all hidden posts (including those with dependencies) to be deleted.